The Night of the 12th: Release

-The film premiered at the Cannes Film Festival on 20 May 2022.
+The Night of the 12th premiered in the Cannes Premiere section of the Cannes Film Festival on 20 May 2022.
 It also screened in the World Cinema section of 27th Busan International Film Festival.
+The film was released theatrically in France on 13 July 2022 by Haut et Court and in Belgium on 31 August 2022 by O'Brother Distribution.
+In the United States, it was released in select theaters on 19 May 2023 by Film Movement.

 Reception

+Critical response

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 79% based on 14 reviews, with an average rating of 7/10.
+On the review aggregator website Rotten Tomatoes website, the film holds an approval rating of 94% based on 67 reviews, with an average rating of 7.8/10.
+The website's critics consensus reads, "A grim, well-crafted thriller, The Night of the 12th takes a finely layered look at the toxic ripple effect of violence."

 Jordan Mintzer of The Hollywood Reporter wrote, "Alongside the two leads, the supporting cast of cops and potential culprits is a mix of unfamiliar yet highly credible faces, grounding the action in a gritty and disquieting reality."

 Lissa Nesselson of Screen Daily wrote a positive review of the film, writing, "A deft and satisfying police procedural in command of its unusual tone, The Night of the 12th [...] is perfectly cast and constructed with quietly thrilling rigour."